 - Attend a local facility near you to have a body scan called a DEXA scan, often called a bone scan.
-This will only be at the first and last appointments (at 2 years). - Complete some questionnaires about how you think and feel, your work and how much you use health services We will send you these via email.
+This will only be at the first and last appointments (at 2 years). - Complete some questionnaires about how you think and feel, your work and how much you use health services.
+We will send you these questionnaires via an email link.